-Defending A Will in SA
+Defending A Will

 In South Australia, only the legal personal representative of the Deceased’s estate can defend the Deceased’s last Will.
 Therefore, the executor would be responsible for defending the Will in situations where an action is brought against the estate.

 There are two major actions that can be brought against the estate, being contesting a will (claim for provision or further provision) or challenging the validity of a Will.

 If you are the executor of a Will and have been given notice of a claim, contact our office for a case assessment.

 Pursuant to the Family Provision ACT 1972 (WA), there are certain people who the law recognises as eligible to contest a will if the deceased has failed to make provision for them in his or her will.
 There are certain matters that the Court will consider when assessing these claims.
 The applicant must demonstrate that the deceased person had a moral duty to provide for them and that the deceased failed to make ‘adequate provision’ for the applicant.

 It is the Executor’s role to uphold the terms of the deceased’s will, and in cases where the will has been contested, this means that the Executor may have to attend Court to do so.